garfix/richard-readthedocs/docs/source/introduction/composition.md

                     lambda: find(np(), vp_no_sub)
     },

+Notice that "sem" is formed by a nested lambda function.
+It consists of an _outer function_ that returns an _inner function_.
+This is a general principle.

-The outer function `lambda np, vp_no_sub: ...` is needed to import the semantic functions of the child nodes.
-Each child node gets a parameter with the same name as the syntactic category it belongs to.
-In the example above, `np` is the first consequent of the rule, and is therefore the first parameter of the outer function.
+The outer function `lambda np, vp_no_sub: ...` is just needed to import the semantic functions of the child nodes.
+Each child is appointed a parameter with the same name as the syntactic category it belongs to.
+In the example above, `np` is the first consequent of the rule, and `np` is therefore the name of the first parameter of the outer function.
 In the same way, `vp_no_sub` is the second consequent, and therefore the second parameter.
 Only categories need parameters.
 Words (like `'times'` or `'two'` have no need for a parameter, as they have no semantic attachment).

+The parameter names are not required to be the same as the syntactic categories, but it is good practice to keep them that way.
+An exception occurs when the rule has two of the same syntactic categories, as in `term -> term operator term`.
+In this case append a follow-up number, like `lambda term1, operator, term2`.

 The inner function `lambda: find(np(), vp_no_sub)` forms the real meaning of the rule.
-It makes use of the meanings of child nodes that were made available through the parameters of the outer function.
+It uses the meanings of its child nodes that were made available through the parameters of the outer function.

-This example script takes a simple grammar to show how the meaning of the sentence, the result of the calculation, is formed by applying functions.
+This example script takes a simple grammar to show how the meaning of the sentence: the result of the calculation, is formed by applying functions.
 The most basic meaning is formed by functions like `lambda: 1` that yield constants.
-These functions are passed as parameter to operator functions like `lambda a, b: a() + b()`.
+These functions are passed as parameter to an operator functions like `lambda a, b: a() + b()`.
 They in turn are passed to term functions, which are recursive (`term -> term operator term`).

-The semantic composition is performed by the __semantic composer__.
-Its only task is to collect the semantic functions of child nodes, execute the outer function with these child node functions as arguments, to find the inner function.
-This inner function then serves as the semantic function to its parent node.
-This process is repeated hierarchically until the function of the complete sentence is found.

-The __semantic executor__ simply runs the function of the complete sentence.
+The semantic composition itself is performed by the __semantic composer__.
+It composes the meaning of the sentence into a single function.
+The __semantic executor__ simply executes this function.

 ~~~python
 from richard.Pipeline import Pipeline